moffzilla/vraDNS-action/README.md

 Output

        Python 3.6.9

+If you had a python 2 version still installed you may need to define the priority

+	sudo update-alternatives --install /usr/bin/python python /usr/bin/python2.7 1
+	sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.6 2

+Then make sure the version 3 is on the default when running this command

+	sudo update-alternatives --config python

 To manage software packages for Python, let’s install pip, a tool that will install and manage programming packages like the requirements for our ABX Action